 There's a perspective missing from most conversations about AI recruitment tools: the people being recruited.

-A software engineer described applying to 83 jobs over three months and receiving automated rejections from 71 of them within hours—sometimes minutes.
-"I have fifteen years of experience," he wrote.
-"I've led teams at two Fortune 500 companies.
+One highly-upvoted post captured the frustration: "I applied to 83 jobs over three months and received automated rejections from 71 of them within hours—sometimes minutes.
+I have fifteen years of experience.
+I've led teams at two Fortune 500 companies.
 And some algorithm is rejecting me before any human sees my name.
 What are they even measuring?"

-She might not be wrong.
+The concern isn't unfounded.
 The EEOC settled a $365,000 case against a tutoring company whose AI automatically rejected women over 55 and men over 60.
 The tool was supposed to improve efficiency.
 It created an age discrimination case instead.

 66% of job seekers say they'd avoid applying for jobs that use AI in hiring decisions.
 75% worry about how their data is handled.
 These aren't fringe concerns.
 These are majorities.
 And the best candidates—the ones with options—are the most likely to walk away.